LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 ## Getting in

+Our lab (LSCP) is the only one on the 4th floor of the Jaurès building (29 rue d'ulm).
+Two ways of getting here:

+1. You can come into the ENS through the 24 rue lhomond entrance; there is a buzzer on the right of the door, and a guard will buzz you right in.
+You can then follow the signs to the bâtiment Jaurès.
+Once inside Jaurès head up to the 4th floor.
+You'll see the stairs right away - in fact, you have to go up 5 steps to get to the ground level.
+If you'd rather not take the stairs up to the 4th floor, you'll find a very slow but effective elevator to the left after you've come up the 5 steps.
+If you're carrying something heavy or have mobility difficulties, prioritize the second option.

+2. Alternatively, you can come in through 29 rue d'Ulm, but you need to wait for someone to open the door for you.
+You can wait and tell a passerby that you're meeting Dr. Cristia at the LSCP - they'll let you through.
+Or you can call me & I'll come down to meet you.
+When you make it in, go through the glass doors straight ahead.
+The elevator will be on your right, or you can take the stairs up to the 4th floor.

 The lab is open from 9am to 7pm.
-You can get buzzed in by security through the 24 rue Lhomond entrance; you'll soon get a card (takes a couple of days for your name to pop up in the system).
+You'll soon get a card (takes a couple of days for your name to pop up in the system).

 - you need your card to re-enter the lab after going to the restroom